amiad/wp-shamor/readme.txt

 == Changelog ==

 = 1.5.2 =
-* Fix bug with elemenetor theme
+* Fix bug with Elemenetor theme
+* Checking if Elemenetor is installed and displaying options accordingly

 = 1.5.1 =
 * Add default message of block